LacunaOmnibus/MontyLacuna/sources/getting_started_running.txt

     python bin/test_script.py

 If that tells you "Congratulations", you're all set.
+Now you can move on to running whatever :ref:`scripts_index` you want.